Know Before You Visit

 The New York Transit Museum is excited to welcome visitors back to our Court Street station home.
 Advance tickets and masks are encouraged.
 For the health and safety of our visitors and staff, we have updated our schedule and policies.
 Here’s what you need to know before you visit.

-****Please note that the Museum does not accommodate group visits unless you have booked a staff-led group program with us.
+****Please note that the Museum does not accommodate groups of 8 or more unless you have booked a staff-led group program with us.
 If you are interested in booking a group visit with us, please go to our On-site School Programs webpage or our Adult Group Programs webpage.

 Thursdays through Sundays, 10am to 4pm